 Current status quo would be maintained.
-This option would represent a lost opportunity in terms of the creation of employment and business opportunities and the provision of housing and community facilities.
+This option would represent a lost opportunity in terms of the benefits associated with the provision of housing and employment opportunities.

 Recommended mitigation measures

 The potential impacts associated with construction related activities and heavy vehicles can be effectively mitigated.
 The aspects that should be covered include: